jMysliwiec/pdfTools/README.md

 ## Limitations

-This code was written for 'cumulative' animations.
-It only works when the changes between frames are additions.
+This code was written for extracting the last slide with a certain number.
+It only works when the slide contains the string "slide <number>".

-The code doesn't work when
-- information is removed between two frames of the same slide (the last slide with less information will be kept)
-- different parts of text are added on backgrounds of different colors at the same time (in this case too many slides will be kept)

 ## Usage
 ### Dependencies

 To use the code, you need the following libraries
-- numpy
 - PyPDF2
-- pdf2image
-- tqdm

-#### Running on Mac OS

-To run on Mac the pdf2image dependency also requires you to install poppler for Mac.
-[You can do so by using brew](http://macappstore.org/poppler/):
-    brew install poppler

 ### Run